RELEASE

 (str|dict) – Python’s format string to serve as template for image names.
 The value can also be a dict mapping variant UID regexes to the format string.
 The pattern should not overlap, otherwise it is undefined which one will be used.

-This format will be used for all phases generating images.
-Currently that means createiso, live_images and buildinstall.
+This format will be used for some phases generating images.
+Currently that means createiso, buildinstall and ostree_installer.

 Available extra keys are: